CSE-110-Group-13/cse110-sp24-group13/README.md

 # Dev Journal:

+## Brief Description:
+This should be a full-stack web app to serve as a journal for a web developer.
+More information about the project will be written as more instructions are given.
 ## How to Contribute:
 We'll add more here as we learn more about the technologies we'll need for the project, but this normally is just getting the right extensions, language support, and software downloaded.